-Samsung S Pen Pro vs S Pen: Which should you buy? | Pocketnow
+Samsung S Pen Pro vs S Pen: What's the difference and which should you buy?

 - It has a pressure sensor level of 4,096

-- It supports Air Commands/Gestures and you can hover on the screen, and use the button to trigger a wide variety of actions
+- It supports Air Commands/Gestures, and you can hover on the screen, and use the button to trigger a wide variety of actions

-Samsung S Pen Pro vs S Pen: compatibility & support
+Samsung S Pen Pro vs S Pen: Compatibility & Support

-The Samsung S Pen Pro is supported on all of the devices that are compatible and support the S Pen.
-Also keep in mind that the Air Actions will only work on these devices, using the S Pen Pro.
+The Samsung S Pen Pro is compatible with all smartphones, tablets, and laptops that support the original S Pen stylus input.
+Keep in mind that the Air Actions are only supported when the S Pen Pro is used on compatible devices.
 Here’s the list of devices that support the S Pen Pro:

 - Samsung Galaxy Z Fold 3 5G